 - To ensure equal employment opportunities or equal access to resources

-The key is to focus more on the core competencies of your organization when deciding on the kind of values to include in the mission statement.
+The key is to focus more on your organization’s core competencies when deciding on the values to include in the mission statement.

 Narrow down one or two that you’ll include in the description of what and how your company does what it does.

 For instance, if you provide pet-sitting services, it’s an unfinished statement.
 You still need to add value to it.